3644 days. Still going.

 Isolation

 For centuries – that is, until the last couple of decades – this tight-knit community lived mostly isolated lives.
-In the old days, land lay between the island settlements of Hattaras and Ocracoke and people traveled back and forth.
+In the old days, land lay between the island settlements of Hatteras and Ocracoke and people traveled back and forth.
 These remote communities on the fringe of America swelled with settlers from Jamestown and Williamsburg as desperate colonists escaped over-taxation and debt.

 But terrestrial jaunts between colonies changed on September 7, 1846, when a storm blew open a deep, wide inlet which became known as Hatteras Inlet and Ocracoke became entirely isolated.